Finance

 To run AI algorithms efficiently, specialized hardware is needed that can handle the high volume of data and computations involved.
 This hardware is generally more expensive than standard computer hardware, and so the cost of setting up and running an AI system can be significant.

 However, it is important to remember that the hardware costs of AI are not static – as the technology develops, the costs associated with hardware will decrease.
-This means that, in the long term, the costs of implementing AI systems are likely to fall significantly, making the technology more accessible and affordable for businesses and individuals.
+This means that, in the long term, the costs of implementing AI systems are likely to fall significantly.

-There are a few different types of hardware that are commonly used for AI, each with its own advantages and disadvantages.
+There are a few different types of hardware that are commonly used for AI:

-FPGAs are another type of hardware that can be used for AI applications.
+FPGAs (Field-Programmable Gate Arrays) are another type of hardware that can be used for AI applications.
 They are generally less expensive than GPUs, but still provide a high level of computational power.
 However, they can be difficult to program, which can make them less suitable for some applications.

-ASICs are purpose-built chips that are designed for specific tasks.
+ASICs (Application-Specific Integrated Circuits) are purpose-built chips that are designed for specific tasks.
 They can be expensive, but offer high performance and are sometimes used for complex AI applications.

 This hardware can be provisioned in a few ways, the most common being on-premises (in your own physical servers), in the cloud (using somebody else’s servers) or via a hybrid approach (using a combination of on-premises and cloud-based resources).